Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-7-platforms.md

 An autistic application does not communicate with other automated programs but does interact with sentient users;
-its implementation might also interact with other programs below the abstraction provided to the user, but that's mostly invisible to the user.
+its implementation might also interact with other programs below the abstraction provided to the user, though that's mostly invisible to the user.
 An "autistic process" that communicates with no other process whatsoever, not even those in a sentient being's brain, can and will be wholly optimized away.

-Ngnghm then explained that the situation differs sharply between Human and Houyhnhnm systems regarding all these typical, non-autistic, applications — to the point that Houyhnhnms don't really have a notion of application.
+Ann then explained that the situation differs sharply between Human and Houyhnhnm systems regarding all these typical, non-autistic, applications — to the point that Houyhnhnms don't really have a notion of application.
 For technical reasons with historical roots in marketing,